XamarinUniversity/build2018-labs/lab1/README.md

 ![Running on UWP](media/image21.png)

-## Adding a new Editing screen
+## 11. Add the edit screen

-Now that we are displaying our notes, let's add a new screen that lets us add or edit items so we can customize the data.
+Now that the app is displaying notes, let's add a new screen to add / edit items so the user can customize the data.

 ### Create a new XAML ContentPage